bryce-mcmath/scheduler/README.md

 What things you need to install the software and how to install them

 If you don't have Nodejs and npm installed, install them from [here.](https://nodejs.org/en/)

-Set up a free ElephantSQL cloud database [here](https://customer.elephantsql.com/instance/create?plan=turtle) using the migration and seed files in /queries.

 ### Installing and Running